cloudfoundry/community/toc/working-groups/updates/2025-09-02-foundational-infrastructure.md

 ### Prometheus Ecosystem Modernization and Dependency Management

-The Prometheus monitoring infrastructure saw transformative modernization efforts led by community contributors from multiple organizations.
-This initiative represents one of the most significant infrastructure improvements of the period, ensuring the reliability and security of Cloud Foundry's observability stack.
+The Prometheus monitoring infrastructure saw transformative modernization efforts led by community contributors from multiple organizations, representing one of the most significant infrastructure improvements of the period.
+Benjamin Guttmann (@benjaminguttmann-avtq, SAP) spearheaded dependency updates in prometheus-boshrelease, while Abdul Haseeb led comprehensive modernization in bosh_exporter, updating core Prometheus client libraries from version 1.11.1 to 1.23.0.
+The community delivered 55 pull requests across five repositories, with 43 automated dependency management updates ensuring security libraries and monitoring dependencies remained current.

-**Key Contributors**: Benjamin Guttmann (@benjaminguttmann-avtq, SAP), Gilles Miraillet (@gmllt), Abdul Haseeb (@abdulhaseeb2), Sascha Stojanovic (@scult), and the broader Prometheus community through automated dependency management.

-The community delivered substantial updates across the entire Prometheus ecosystem with 55 pull requests merged across five repositories.
-The initiative focused on three critical areas: dependency modernization, security hardening, and platform compatibility improvements.
-Benjamin Guttmann spearheaded dependency updates in prometheus-boshrelease, ensuring compatibility with the latest Prometheus server versions while maintaining backward compatibility for existing deployments.

-Abdul Haseeb led a comprehensive modernization effort in bosh_exporter, updating core Prometheus client libraries from version 1.11.1 to 1.23.0 and prometheus/common from 0.26.0 to 0.65.0.
-This work required careful compatibility testing and code adjustments to ensure seamless operation with Cloud Foundry's BOSH infrastructure.
-The updates addressed multiple CVEs and introduced performance improvements that benefit all Cloud Foundry operators using Prometheus for monitoring.

-The community's commitment to security was evident through extensive automated dependency management, with 43 pull requests from Dependabot ensuring that test frameworks, security libraries, and monitoring dependencies remained current.
-Gilles Miraillet contributed critical fixes to cf_exporter, enhancing its ability to collect metrics from Cloud Foundry components reliably.

-**Strategic Impact**: This modernization effort ensures that Cloud Foundry operators have access to state-of-the-art monitoring capabilities with improved security posture and performance characteristics.
-The work eliminates technical debt that could have hindered future platform evolution and establishes a foundation for advanced observability features.
+This modernization effort ensures that Cloud Foundry operators have access to state-of-the-art monitoring capabilities with improved security posture and performance characteristics, eliminating technical debt that could have hindered future platform evolution.
+The work addresses multiple CVEs, introduces performance improvements benefiting all Cloud Foundry operators using Prometheus, and establishes a foundation for advanced observability features that support enterprise-grade monitoring requirements.

 **Related Work**:
 - [Prometheus BOSH Release Updates](https://github.com/cloudfoundry/prometheus-boshrelease/pulls)